CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 		source <venv_name>/bin/activate
 		pip install whatshap
 		```
-        Unlike e.g. Tykky, `venv` creates a new directory for the
+        Unlike for example Tykky, `venv` creates a new directory for the
         environment, so there is no need for you to create one beforehand.
         Don't forget to use the `--system-site-packages` flag when creating
         the virtual environment, otherwise the environment will not find the